Last Updated on: 8th October 2023, 07:31 pm

 Since nasturtium is a perennial plant, it can be grown and harvested throughout the year.
 It does well in open areas with lots of sunlight and well-aerated soils.

-However, if you live in a warmer climate.
-In that case, keeping the potted nasturtium plant in a shaded area during hot afternoons is recommended to prevent the soil from drying up.
+If you live in a warmer climate, keeping the potted nasturtium plant in a shaded area during hot afternoons is recommended to prevent the soil from drying up.

-Tortoises don’t mind eating nasturtium and will gladly indulge in it when offered.
+Tortoises don’t mind eating nasturtium and will gladly indulge when offered.
 However, only provide it in moderation because tortoises naturally produce vitamin C.

 There are 100+ species of roses, including shades of white, yellow, orange, pink, and red.